Physics-50/Module-3/docs/superweak2.md

 + Choose five values of $$L$$ ranging from about 30 cm to about 1 m, if your space allows it.

-+ Collect five measurements of $$x$$ for each $$L$$ value, being sure to reset all the sensitive parameters between each measurement of $$x$$.
-If you found in Week 1 that $$x$$ depended senstively on which diffraction grating you used, then you should switch diffraction gratings between measurements, being sure to **only use the 500 line/mm diffraction gratings.**
++ Collect five measurements of $$x$$ for each $$L$$ value, being sure to reset all the parameters you determined you needed to in  [Miniquestion 3 from Week 1](https://docs.google.com/forms/d/e/1FAIpQLSe-Bcw3iqEcmblnBnsOJOqSbfHVNrXckA4mVs9VEvzOXHvZQQ/viewform){:target="_blank"} between each measurement of $$x$$.
+If you found in Week 1 that $$x$$ depended sensitively on which diffraction grating you used, then you should switch diffraction gratings between measurements, being sure to **only use the 500 line/mm diffraction gratings.**

 + For each $$L$$ value, compute the mean $$x\pm$$SEM.
 I'M PURPOSELY LEAVING OFF RESOLUTION UNCERTAINTY HERE BUT THAT MAY BE A MISTAKE.
 LET'S DISCUSS.